openbmc/dbus-sensors/README.md

 other services to consume when value or threshold status change.
 OperationStatus is set to false if the sensor is determined to be faulty.

+- Available meson options:
+  - `disable-hysteresis-trigger` - Disable hysteresis triggering by setting the hysteresis value to zero.

 A simple sensor example can be found [here](https://github.com/openbmc/entity-manager/blob/master/docs/my_first_sensors.md).